lmaccherone/documentdb-utils/README.md

 | Yes                           | Yes               | No   | Upsert             |
 | Yes                           | No                | No   | Delete             |

-The following table applies to document operations:
+### Document Operations ###

+Document operations work pretty much the same way.
+Give it the right fields in the config object and documentDBUtils figures out what to do with it.
+The following table determines which document operations are performed with a given set of config fields:

 | documentLink | oldDocument | document | Operation |
 | :----------: | :---------: | :------: | :-------: |